Transcendence and linear relations of $1$-periods: Periods of Curve Type

-Hence it suffices to consider the case where $X$ is an affine curve, $ Y$ a finite set of points and, in addition, $X\setminus Y$ smooth.
-By normalisaton, we resolve the singularities of $X$.
-Let $\tilde{X}$ be a normalisation and $\tilde{Y}$ the preimage of $Y$ in $\tilde{X}$.
+In conclusion it remains to consider the case where $X$ is an affine curve, $ Y$ a finite set of points and, in addition, $X\setminus Y$ is smooth.
+By normalisation, we resolve the singularities of $X$.
+We denote by $\tilde{X}$ the normalisation and by $\tilde{Y}$ the preimage of $Y$ in $\tilde{X}$.
 By excision we have

 The curve $\tilde{X}$ is smooth and affine. \end{proof}